romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an organization admin set default permissions for new members in a GitHub organization?
+Q: How can an organization admin set default permissions for new members in a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **In the organization's settings, under the Access section, choose Member privileges, then select a permissions level under Base permissions and confirm the change**